-- Attending their lessons and any agreed activities when at school. - Arriving punctually to lessons when at school. - > Following any support provided by the school to improve attendance.
+- > Attending their lessons and any agreed activities when at school. - Arriving punctually to lessons when at school. - Following any support provided by the school to improve attendance.

-Parents are responsible for:
+Parents and carers are responsible for:

-- Providing accurate and up-to-date contact details. - Providing the school with more than one emergency contact number. - > Updating the school if their details change. - > The attendance of their children at school. - Promoting good attendance with their children. - Proactively engaging with any attendance support offered by the school and the LA. - ➤ Notifying the school as soon as possible when their child has to be unexpectedly absent. - > Requesting leave of absence only in exceptional circumstances, and in advance. - > Booking any medical appointments around school where possible. - Following any family-based support implemented by the school to improve attendance.
+- Providing accurate and up-to-date contact details. - Providing the school with more than one emergency contact number. - Updating the school if their details change. - > The attendance of their children at school. - Promoting good attendance with their children. - Proactively engaging with any attendance support offered by the school and the LA. - Notifying the school as soon as possible when their child has to be unexpectedly absent and advising when it is expected that their child will return. - > Requesting leave of absence only in exceptional circumstances, and in advance. - Booking any medical appointments around school where possible. - > Following any family-based support implemented by the school to improve attendance.